sunildasu1234/pythonFlaskApp/README.md

    ```

- * We need to configure an admin user on the ansible control server and also nodes
+ * We need to configure an user on the ansible control server and also in nodes
      * Login into ansible control server and
         * Ensure password based authentication is enabled
-        * Create a user called as admin
+        * Create a user called as ansible
-        * Give admin user sudo privileges
+        * Give ansible user sudo privileges
-        * Now create a key for the user admin
+        * Now create a key for the ansible admin
      * Login into node
         * Ensure password based authentication is enabled
-        * Create a user called as admin
+        * Create a user called as ansible
-        * Give admin user sudo privileges
+        * Give ansible user sudo privileges
-        * Now create a key for the user admin
+        * Now create a key for the user ansible
-     * Login into ansible control server
-     * Copy the public key to ansible node for seamless authentication
+     * Login into ansible control server & copy the public key to node for seamless authentication

    * Playbook:
      * Below are the steps performed to execute ansible playbook.
        1. Used apt module to update the packages.
        2. Install docker and created admin user and assign to docker group.
-       3. Clone the pyhton code from central repo (https://github.com/sunildasu1234/pythonFlaskApp.git) and
+       3. Clone the code from git repo (https://github.com/sunildasu1234/pythonFlaskApp.git) and
           kept in chucknorris directory
-       4. Installed python-pip and pip libraries (docker)
+       4. Installed python-pip and pip libraries.
-       5. To Build the docker image used "docker_image" module in ansible.
+       5. To Build the docker image used "docker_image" module.
-       6. To run the docker image in a container used "docker_container" module in ansible
+       6. To run the docker image in a container used "docker_container" module.

      ```
         ---